 This work includes things like filing, calendar coordination and scheduling, communication that doesn’t include real estate-specific advice or strategy, light marketing tasks, errands, sign placement, marketing material delivery, and general office organization.

-The ideal candidate for this position is organized, helpful, and solution-oriented.
+The ideal candidate for this position is organized, helpful, and solutions-oriented.
 They are someone who sees a problem that needs fixing or a chance to increase the efficiency of a daily routine, and fixes it without being told to.

-This is generally an entry-level position, so real estate experience isn’t necessary here, but it is helpful, especially if you’re a top producer with a lot of volume.
+This is generally an entry-level position, so real estate experience isn’t necessary here.
+But it is helpful, especially if you’re a top producer with a lot of volume.

 When recruiting a listing specialist, make sure to look for somebody who has a lot of market knowledge and experience selling property in your community.
-One of the primary roles of a listing specialist is to perform comparative market analysis, so without an intimate knowledge of what’s selling and what’s not, it’s hard to execute this position.
+One of the primary roles of a listing specialist is to perform comparative market analyses, so without an intimate knowledge of what’s selling and what’s not, it’s hard to execute this position.